 - Paula Quiney (Careers Adviser Northfield and Parkway Centres) email@example.com

-Aims of Careers Education, Information, Advice and Guidance (CEIAG) at James Brindley:
+Aims of Careers Education, Information, Advice and Guidance (CEIAG) at James Brindley Academy from Y7 to Y11:

-- to develop a fit for purpose careers programme which provides pupils with the knowledge and inspiration to succeed in their chosen career paths based on the CDI Framework for Careers, Enterprise and Employability (2018) and the DfE document "Careers Guidance and Inspiration in Schools" (January 2018).
+- To develop a fit for purpose careers programme which provides pupils with the knowledge and inspiration to succeed in their chosen career paths based on the CDI Career Development Framework (April 2021) and the DfE document 'Careers guidance and access for education and training providers' (updated July 2021)

 Links to useful websites: